Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 What Is Younique?

-Furthermore, they have a strong focus on utilizing social media sites as well as holding ‘digital parties’ to attract new customers and representatives.
+Furthermore, they place a strong emphasis on leveraging social media platforms and hosting ‘digital parties’ to attract new customers and representatives.

-However, the fact is the odds of doing well with this are against you.
+However, it is important to acknowledge that the odds of success in this venture are often stacked against you.

 Related MLM Review: LuLaRoe